 Should I just rent and buy a house in a few years?

-At the core you are something that is unknowable.
-And anyone that would know that answer would make billions of dollars each and every year.
-If you need an example of how unknowable the future real estate market is, builders, who’s business is building homes for the real estate market, get it wrong all the time.
+Anyone that would have that answer would make billions of dollars each and every year.
+If you need an example of how unknowable the future real estate market is, builders, who are in the business of building homes for the real estate market get it wrong all the time.

-Well, easiest is to start with payments.
-Sure, home prices are currently in downward pressure, but Rent is essentially lighting money on fire in the sense that you will never get that money back.
-Rents are going to be $3000 – $5000 for anything comparable to a 500kish house and those rates have held stead with rising supply of rentals so the question is, will home prices drop $40,000 – $60,000 in a year?
-Again no one can know what the next 12 months will bring, but price drops are typically very slow.
-We have had an acute drop since June / July top of market, but I can tell you buyer demand is still very much present and I personally feel the market is going to start to find it’s level soon.
+Sure, home prices are currently experiencing downward pressure, but Rent is essentially lighting money on fire in the sense that you will never get that money back.
+Rent is likely to be $1500 – $5000 each month and those rates have held stead with relatively steady with a rising supply of rentals so the question is: will home prices drop $40,000 – $60,000 in a year?

 The increase in interest rate does have a sizable effect, but some perspective is in order.
-2%-3% interest rates of 2020 – 2021 are the outlier, not the 4%-7% we have had the last 6 months.
-If you look at the 20 year history of interest rates, you will see they have bounced between 4%-6%.
+The 2%-3% interest rates of 2020 – 2021 are the outlier.
+And we are quite likely not ever to see those again.

-It’s also.. and this is absolutely key… It’s also true that nothing happens in a vacuum.
-Or to put it another way, there will be some force always acting against you.
+Or to put it another way, will always be some market force always acting against you.
 Currently it’s interest rates.
-2021-early 2022 it was having to compete against 20-50 other other offers and go $20,000 – $60,000 above asking to be the winning offer.
-Before that it was rising prices for a decade.
-2006 – 2011 it was extraordinarily difficult to obtain a mortgage (thus why prices slid).
+2021-early 2022 it was having to compete against 20-50 other other offers and having to go $20,000 – $60,000 above asking to be the winning offer.
+Before that it was steadily rising prices for a decade.
+2006 – 2011 it was extraordinarily difficult to impossible to get a mortgage (thus why prices slid).

 Kyle Sasser